HanumathRao/debug_and_dev_utilities/README.md

 **simple_benchmarker ( Bash ):** benchmark.sh executes target programs and calculates statistics.
 You can run benchmark.sh on Windows by using GitBash.
 GitBash is a Mingw based Bash console for Windows : https://git-for-windows.github.io/

-**cheatsheets :** GDB ,  Windbg , Linux commands, Windows batch files , regular expression
+**cheatsheets :** GDB ,  Windbg , Linux commands, Windows batch files , regular expressions